Joni Villanueva General Hospital: History

 On December 12, 2022, a ribbon-cutting ceremony marked the opening of JVGH as an infirmary.
 By September 2024, it had been accredited as a Level 2 general hospital under the leadership of Dr. Renely P. Tungol, Medical Center Chief I.

 Facility and services

 The hospital is located in barangay Igulot, Bocaue, Bulacan and accessible from the North Luzon Expressway via the Ciudad de Victoria exit.
 Initially with 29 beds, the hospital's capacity was extended to 69 beds in June 2024.
 A Malasakit Center branch, the fourth to be established in Bulacan province, was opened on March 11, 2024.

+In May 2026, the hospital implemented Appoint-Q, a digital appointment and queue management system designed to improve outpatient scheduling, patient flow, and queue monitoring services.
+The platform supports online appointment booking, appointment confirmation, and kiosk-based queue assistance for hospital visitors.

+In July 2026, the hospital launched CALL-JONI, a digital referral and command center platform developed to support patient referral coordination, emergency communication, and inter-facility collaboration.
+The system enables participating healthcare facilities to submit electronic referrals, monitor referral status, exchange patient information securely, and facilitate coordination between referring facilities and the hospital's Command Center.
+CALL-JONI complements the hospital's digital health initiatives by integrating referral management with outpatient follow-up through the Appoint-Q platform.